 We are hearing some good news lately in the vape payment gateway and merchant processing world in terms of low or 0% merchant account reserves when needed or requested.
-Historically most online electronic cigarette merchants, especially e-liquid merchants selling nicotine based products have had a portion of their sales- generally 10% – held in “reserve” by their processors.
-This money if often held for 6 months or more and protects the processor from losses caused by among other things, merchant chargebacks or returns that the merchant cannot cover.
+Historically most online electronic cigarette merchants, especially e-liquid merchants selling nicotine-based products have had a portion of their sales- generally 10% – held in “reserve” by their processors.
+This money is often held for 6 months or more and protects the processor from losses caused by among other things, merchant chargebacks or returns that the merchant cannot cover.
 The payment gateway providers themselves generally have limited risk beyond their own fees so these reserves are almost exclusively held the processor or merchant account provider.

 They consider it “forced savings”.
 Every day a portion of their sales are taken out of their daily settlement batch and held by the processor – over time these reserves build up and can be substantial.
-This is seen as positive by many because it protects them from having to scramble to cover processor losses after an account closure, and reduces their chances of getting tied up legally with a processor should there be a business closing, interruption, shipping snafu, fraud issue or data processing error that causes a large amount of chargebacks or refunds after an account is closed (or that is the cause of a closure) that the merchant was not in a position to cover.
+This is seen as positive by many because it protects them from having to scramble to cover processor losses after an account closure, and reduces their chances of getting tied up legally with a processor should there be a business closing, interruption, shipping snafu, fraud issue or data processing error that causes a large number of chargebacks or refunds after an account is closed (or that is the cause of a closure) that the merchant was not in a position to cover.

-We have had great success lately recommending gateways and processors to large established vaping merchants (and even start ups) and assisting them in setting up a low or no reserve processing system for them.
+We have had great success lately recommending gateways and processors to large established vaping merchants (and even startups) and assisting them in setting up a low or no reserve processing system for them.
 If this is important to you, you must make this clear upfront with any provider you work with.
-Once you establish a merchant account you begin to build history and stability with that processor and it is usually a good idea to maintain long term relationships as opposed to switching services regularly.
+Once you establish a merchant account you begin to build history and stability with that processor and it is usually a good idea to maintain long-term relationships as opposed to switching services regularly.
 Feel free to contact us any times with your specific situation and we can give you updated industry information.